aleesang/milestone-project-one/readme.md

 - Bootstrap for layout.
 Modal for Privacy Policy.
 Font Awesome for Social Media icons.

 * Font Awesome was used on all headers.
-* Any code I may have referenced that was not taken from bootstrap or w3schools, I have noted accordingly on the HTML doc and CSS stylesheet.
+* Any code referenced, I have noted accordingly on the HTML doc and CSS stylesheet.

 <h1>HOW IT WAS TESTED</h1>